 Expert Tip: When using statistics, do in-depth research, and only refer to credible and reliable sources.
 Statistic hooks can comprise of any numbers, decimals, and percentages.
 Also, you have to explain what the statistics mean in the background part of your introduction.

-When writing a college application essay or a personal statement, you are allowed to use this type of hook.
+When writing a college application essay or a personal statement, you can use this type of hook.
 However, for argumentative and formal persuasive papers, it would be sacrilegious.

-Always consult with your professor if first-person pronouns can be used when writing your essay.
-If it is affirmative, hook your readers with a personal story, which can be someone else's as well.
+Always consult your professor if first-person pronouns can be used when writing your essay.
+If it is affirmative, hook your readers with a personal story, which can also be someone else's.

-Now, this approach makes a good essay hook for a personal philosophy, leadership philosophy, nursing philosophy, and admission essays.
+This approach makes a good essay hook for personal philosophy, leadership philosophy, nursing philosophy, and admission essays.

 It should look like this.